4th North Midland Brigade, Royal Field Artillery: Origin

 The new brigade established its headquarters (HQ) at 91 Siddals Road in Derby, which it shared with C and D Squadrons of the Derbyshire Imperial Yeomanry.
 The first Commanding Officer (CO), appointed on 1 April was Lieutenant-Colonel Harry Chandos-Pole-Gell of Hopton Hall, previously a Major in the Derbyshire Imperial Yeomanry.
 Most of the other officers were appointed on 6 August: the Officer Commanding (OC) of 1st Derby Bty was Major Lionel Guy Gisborne of Allestree Hall, who had seen service in the Second Boer War as a captain in the Derbyshire Imperial Yeomanry.
 Among the officers appointed to 1st Derby Bty were three Derbyshire County Cricket Club players: George Walkden, Guy Wilson and Henry FitzHerbert Wright.
 Wright, who later became an MP, was commissioned as a captain, the other two as 2nd lieutenants.
 The OC of 2nd Derby Bty was William Drury Drury-Lowe, a former Captain in the Grenadier Guards.

-Lieutenant-Colonel Chandos-Pole-Gell retired in 1913 and was appointed Honorary Colonel of the brigade; Major Gisborne was promoted to succeed him, and was in command on the outbreak of World War I.
+Lieutenant-Colonel Chandos-Pole-Gell retired in 1913 and was appointed Honorary Colonel of the brigade; Major Gisborne was promoted to succeed him, and was in command on the outbreak of the First World War.

-World War I
+First World War

 Mobilisation

 The order to mobilise was received on 4 August 1914.
 Shortly afterwards, the men were invited to volunteer for overseas service, and the majority having accepted this liability, the North Midland Division concentrated at Luton.
 In November, it moved to the area round Bishop's Stortford where it completed its war training.
 At the time of mobilisation, the two batteries of IV North Midland (H) Bde were each equipped with four BL 5-inch howitzers.

 On 15 August 1914, the War Office issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
 On 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 In this way, duplicate battalions, brigades and divisions were created, mirroring those TF formations being sent overseas.
 The floods of recruits coming forward were enrolled in these 2nd Line units.
 Lieutenant-Colonel Chandos-Pole-Gell was brought out of retirement to command the 2/1st Staffordshire Infantry Brigade during its first weeks of training.